-In addition, the Brook Multi-storey car park barrier system was also upgraded.
+The Brook Multi-storey car park barrier system was also upgraded.
 The new provider designed and installed a new Automatic Number-Plate Recognition (ANPR) infrastructure to improve payment options.
 Again, this now allows customers to make payment using coin, card - chip and pin and contactless) and replaced the existing obsolete equipment.
+In addition, the Rochester Multi-Storey Car Park was also fitted ANPR technology.